cyrildewit/eloquent-viewable/README.md

 approach to view tracking, giving you control over how views are recorded, counted, and retrieved.

 - **Persistent View Logging:** Every view is stored as a database record, allowing queries based on time range, visitor uniqueness, and other metadata.
-- **Visitor Identification & Cooldown Protection:** Unique visitors are identified using long-lived cookies, and cooldown periods prevent duplicate views within a short timeframe to be stored.
+- **Visitor Identification & Cooldown Protection:** Unique visitors are identified using long-lived cookies, and cooldown periods prevent duplicate views within a short timeframe from being stored.
 - **Optimized Count Performance:** Built-in caching reduces database load while maintaining accuracy.
 - **Crawler & Visitor Filtering:** Views from crawlers, ignored IPs, and DNT-enabled users are automatically excluded.
 - **Scalability Considerations:**  Storing every view individually allows for detailed tracking but increases database load.
 For high-traffic applications, caching, pruning old records, and partitioning strategies may be necessary.